DDC Assessment 2.0 Cycle & Reporting Plans

 No. You only have to conduct assessment in one of your sections during a category's assessment year.
 If other instructors are also offering sections of the course during that year, each of them has to submit an assessment report on at least one of their sections.

 DDC learning outcomes are the three to five statements provided for each DDC category that describe the skills and concepts students who take a course in that category should learn and demonstrate.
-For example, the first learning outcome in the Written and Oral Communication category is: "Students are able to compose, revise, and edit their own writing for clarity and fluency of expression.
+For example, the first learning outcome in the Written Communication category is: "Students are able to compose, revise, edit, and present their own writing for clarity and fluency of expression.
 "These learning outcomes appear on the DDC category's application, and for each application the instructor explained how the course addresses those outcomes.

 An assessment instrument is a quiz, exam, research paper or some other assignment that an instructor uses to "assess" (or measure) a student's learning of a particular outcome.
 An assessment instrument should be something that is graded, and it should measure individual students' abilities (as opposed to a group or team of students' work).

-If you have not seen the DDC application that was approved for your course, that's where you should start (please contact Associate Provost Sollenberger for the application).
+If you have not seen the DDC application that was approved for your course, that's where you should start (please contact Jessica LaGrange for the application).
 Many of the applications specifically state which instrument(s) will be used to assess each DDC learning outcome.
 If the application gives multiple options for assessment instruments, then you need to decide which instrument in your class best aligns with each learning outcome.
 It is advisable to use only one or two assessment instruments per learning outcome.
 (Don't make this more complicated than it has to be.)
 Also, you can use the same assessment instrument to assess multiple learning outcomes.

 The Assessment Subcommittee did not create specific criteria for determining those performance categories because there is so much variability across disciplines.
 Either individually or with a group of colleagues who teach the course, you decide what it means for a student to exceed, meet, approach, or not meet a learning outcome on a particular assignment/exam.